1stdibs/WrapModel/README.md

 #### <a name="no-duplication"></a> Properties defined once (no second list to maintain)

-With Swift 5.1, properties are declared once using a property wrapper (`@ROProperty` or `@RWProperty`).
+With Swift 5.1, properties are declared once using a property wrapper.
 This is the simplest and most straightforward method and provides both Objective C accessibility and compiler enforced immutability of properties when desired.

 With usage in Swift only (<5.1), it is possible to define properties once and use them directly via their value member.
 The property declaration is self-contained and doesn't require a declaration in one place and specification of transformation method somewhere else.